By DONNA BALANCIA

 The song “Hey Oh” was written by Christopher Sluka, who is a musical Jack-Of-All-Trades, playing mandolin, guitar, keyboards and fronting his band.
 He’s surrounded by some talented females with Lis Viegas on drums and vocals, Alexandra Holt on percussion and vocals, and bass and vocals by Anna Eppink.

-The dapper musician-pilot-philosopher (remember brain surgeon-rock star Buckaroo Banzai?), well Sluka is the real deal with an unmistakable style.
-He’s a charismatic performer who connects with audiences the world over, but particularly in Southern California, where he has developed a devoted following of faithful fans.
+Sluka the man is a dapper musician-pilot-philosopher whose natural talents conjure up memories of that great brain surgeon-rock star character Buckaroo Banzai.
+Except Sluka is the real deal with an unmistakable style.
+He’s a charismatic performer who connects with audiences the world over, but particularly in Southern California, where he’s developed a devoted following of faithful fans.

 The tracks and the storytelling are consistently compelling as Sluka blends the issues of the day with an other-worldly quality.
 It’s a place where the listener might expect a spell to be cast, or a veiled warning to be delivered that should be heeded.